cameraui/sdk/go/docs/api/plugin.md

 ## type ClipTextEmbeddingResult

-ClipTextEmbeddingResult is the return type for ClipDetectionInterface.GetTextEmbedding — a single embedding vector plus the model name used to produce it \(so downstream code can refuse to mix embeddings from different models\).
+ClipTextEmbeddingResult is the result of a CLIP text embedding request.

 	type ClipTextEmbeddingResult struct {
+	    // Embedding is the embedding vector for the query text.
 	    Embedding []float64 `msgpack:"embedding" json:"embedding"`
+	    // EmbeddingModel is the model that produced the embedding; consumers must
+	    // not mix models.
 	    EmbeddingModel string `msgpack:"embeddingModel" json:"embeddingModel"`
 	}

 <a name="ContactSensor"></a>